AdguardTeam/AdguardKnowledgeBase/03.macos/01.overview/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/en/Mac-indepth/1-Mainscreen.png" style="max-width: 600px">

 The first thing you see upon startup will be a screen with a big On/Off toggle.
-Various stats counting since AdGuard has been installed and switched on (or since stats have been reset for the last time) is displayed here: the number of trackers, threats and ads blocked, and the amount of data saved.
+Below are shown various stats (ads blocked, trackers blocked, data saved) since the installation or since the last stats reset.

 To start configuring AdGuard for Mac, you need to tap the gear in the upper right corner of the window and select “Preferences”.